EnerNOC/oadr2-ven/README.md

 ## License ##

-This code is released under the Apache 2.0 software license.
+This code is released under the Apache 2.0 software license except where otherwise noted.
 Please take it and use the code in your (commercial or open source) product.
 Contributions back to this project are also welcome!

+Note that `PullUnmarshaller.java` is *not* copyright EnerNOC, it was adapted from Sun/ java.net code and is licensed under either GPL v2 + classpath exception or the CDDL.